 Design and Planting Tips:

-- Allow at least 1 sq ft for each plant in your garden plot, ex: 4' x 5', or
+- Allow approximately 1 sq ft for each plant in your garden plot, ex: 4' x 5' plot

 - Prepare your garden site (follow the link for details as well as information about plant spacing)